GoodbyePlanet/rbc-git-basics-workshop/README.md

 `$ git reset --mixed HEAD^` => will reset the last commit so that all changed files are preserved but not marked for commit (not in staging area).
 This is default git reset option

 `$ git reset --hard HEAD^` => will completely remove last commit and all changes will be discarded

 ---

+**20.** `$ git revert`

+#### Another command that is used for undoing changes is `git revert` and this command creates a new commit which reverts commit that you've specified in the command, so you can probably notice a difference here between `git reset` command which moves HEAD and branch ref pointers, and `git revert` which creates a new revert commit, this also means that this command will not change project history which makes it safe operation for undoing changes.

+---